 - “I found this old photo of us!”

 Action: Even if the message comes from a friend, do not click the link.
-Their account may have already been hacked and is now automatically sending spam to all their contacts.
+Their account may have already been compromised and is now automatically sending spam to all their contacts.

 2. Verify the Login Page (URL)